Ochre & Oxide: Unearthing Chattanooga’s 250-Year Redemptive Arc

 THE OUTCOME: A SHIFT IN SIGHT

 Ochre & Oxide is a permanent contribution to the cultural soil of Chattanooga.
-By naming both the beauty and the brokenness of our land, we aim to recalibrate how we see our home.
+By naming both the beauty and the brokenness of our land, we aim to recalibrate how we see our home—moving viewers toward an optimistic determination to continue this vital redemptive work.

 "We are the stewards of the next 250 years."